forestryio/website/hugo/content/eng_blog/engineering/blog01.md

 +++
-author = "Rahul Rao, Director of Engineering" blurb = "This post describes the tools we use to build and debug JavaScript, and how our development workflow has evolved over time." category = "Engineering Blog" cover = "/_images/blog/eng_blog01_cover.png"
+author = "Nook Harquail, Technical Lead" blurb = "This post describes the tools we use to build and debug JavaScript, and how our development workflow has evolved over time." category = "Engineering Blog" cover = "/_images/blog/eng_blog01_cover.png"